Improving Offline RL by Blending Heuristics: Experiments

-We present results for three different blending factor designs for \algo (constant, sigmoid, and rank), where the rank blending outperforms the other two.
-With 27 datasets and 4 base methods, we have 108 cases covered by Figure~\ref{fig:d4rl_all} \ref{fig:mw_simple} and \ref{fig:mw_hard} We count the number of cases where a given blending strategy provides the best performance among the three, and the results are reported in Table~\ref{tab:summary}.
-We can see that Rank is favored on average.
+\textbf{Comparison of Blending Strategies $\,$} We present results for \algo with rank blending, while the results of other blending strategies (sigmoid and constant) are provided in Appendix~ \ref{sec:ap-d4rl-std} and \ref{sec:ap-mw-std}.
+We notice that the rank blending outperforms the other two.
+With 27 datasets and 4 base methods, we have 108 cases.
+In Table~\ref{tab:summary} we report the number of cases where a given blending strategy provides the best performance among the three.
+We can see that rank is favored on average.